deannanicdao/letsGogh/README.md

 ##### Items
 + The PK, `ItemId` is associated to Categories, Orders and Images (via Active Storage Attachments)
+	+ Items has a strict `one to one` relation with Categories as an initial version for the MVP; for future design, the separation Categories from Items leaves the option to change the relationship to `one to many` between Items and Categories if the developers choose to allow several categories per item
+	+ Items also has a `one to one` relation with the Image; the attachment is separated to deal with uploads - this maintains a normalised structure by separating the functions of storing attributes of an Item and the upload attributes that come with Active Storage
+	+ As mentioned above, Items has a `one to many` optional relation with Orders to allow users to purchase an item more than once, if they wish to do so, and associates this instance back to the User

 #### R18.
 Discuss the database relations to be implemented in your application